Over the last ten years, Amazon has become one of the most successful companies globally, partly due to its streaming service.

 What makes a difference is the lack of warning.
 Registered users logging into IMDb TV expect the ads.
 But Prime Video doesn’t tell members if they’re accessing IMDb TV ad-supported content.
 It can be frustrating to have an unexpected block of advertisement thrust upon you.

-The Verdict: Ads on Amazon Prime Video Make Money
+The Verdict: Ads on the Prime Video App Make Money

 But joining hand-in-hand with IMDb TV isn’t the only reason for increasing ad time.

-Amazon might be hosting shows and films, but the point of it all is to make a sale.
-You might have a basic subscription, but Amazon will squeeze in Amazon Channels and movie rentals to tempt you to spend more.
+Amazon might be hosting shows and films, but the point of it all is to get additional customers and make a sale.